 Shellfish and seawater samples around New Zealand are tested each week to ensure they are not contaminated with biotoxin.
 Public warnings are issued when shellfish are not safe to eat.
 Monitoring of toxin levels will continue in the region and the public will be notified of any changes.

-For more information on shellfish, please contact Auckland Regional Public Health Service, Telephone (09) 623 4600.
+For more information on shellfish, please contact Auckland Regional Public Health Service on (09) 623 4600.